Survey Results - Trainee feedback on RPC

 So, if you value character over conformity, the unique over the uniform, and ambition over apathy, let’s talk.

 What we do: Our lawyers are market leaders.
 Our clients are often household names.
 And together we achieve award-winning results.
-Results that have seen RPC regularly voted among the best for commercial advice.
+Results that have seen RPC regularly voted among the best for commercial advice across our sectors of specialism.

 Our business is built on mutual respect and trust.
 That’s where you come in.
 From day one, you’ll collaborate with our partners; you’ll have contact with clients; and you’ll be given real responsibility.
 As a trainee, you could be assisting with large-scale global disputes, or offering business-critical commercial advice.

-What we’re looking for: Although proven academic ability is important (we require a 2(1) degree or above, not necessarily in law) we value personality, flexibility, energy, creative thinking, business sense, loyalty and diversity just as highly.
+What we’re looking for: Although proven academic ability is important (we require a 2.1 degree or above, not necessarily in law) we value personality, diversity, flexibility, commitment, energy, collaboration and commerciality just as highly.

 Perks: Along with a competitive annual salary, you’ll be offered a creative and comprehensive package of benefits.